Jean-Baptiste Chavannes (agronomist)

-Jean-Baptiste Chavannes (born 1947 in Haiti), educated as an agronomist.
+Jean-Baptiste Chavannes (born 1947 in Haiti) is an agronomist from Haiti.

 Biography

 Chavannes founded the Papaye Peasant Movement (MPP) in 1973 to teach Haitian principles of sustainable agriculture.
 The MPP has become one of the most effective peasant movements of Haiti's history, succeeding in terms of economic development, environmental protection and the survival of each.

 Chavannes continues his work despite the political climate in Haiti, which remains unstable.
 He has been exposed to several assassination attempts during periods of political destabilization in Haiti.
 Death threats have forced into exile between 1993 and 1994.
 He received the Goldman Environmental Prize in 2005.